CHANGING CAREERS TO HEALTH CARE

-Whether you’re a teacher or a nurse, a medical lab technician or a computer programmer, Ross could be the next step as you change to a healthcare career.
-We’ve graduated students who have likely been in very similar situations to yours, and they’ve gone on to earn their MDs, attain residencies and fellowships, and move on to careers as physicians.
+Whether you’re a teacher or a nurse, a medical lab technician or a computer programmer, Ross University Medical School (RUSM) could be the next step as you switch to a healthcare career.
+We’ve graduated students in similar situations who dream of becoming doctors.
+They’ve gone on to earn their MDs, attain residencies and fellowships, and move on to careers as physicians.
 Are you contemplating changing careers to healthcare?
 Are you currently in the healthcare field and want to change healthcare careers?
 RUSM can help you prepare for a new role as a physician.

-The vast majority of students who matriculate into medical school in the United States are in their early to mid-twenties.
+The majority of students who matriculate into medical school in the United States are in their early to mid-twenties.
 Although older students may find it more difficult to gain admission to medical schools, they may also find that their maturity and life experience are taken into consideration by schools willing to give “nontraditional” students an opportunity to study medicine in addition to offering opportunities to change healthcare careers.
 A mid-career switch to healthcare can be the beginning of a meaningful future as a doctor.

 - May be older than “traditional” medical school students who enter medical school directly after completing their undergraduate degree – non-traditional medical school students are often in their late 20s, 30s, or even 40s